Leadership

 John lives with his wife and three children in the northwest suburbs of Chicago.
 His family and work responsibilities keep him busy, but he enjoys traveling with his family to new destinations whenever possible.

 During May of 2025 John asked to assume emeritus status as a board member.
-This will take effect on September 1, 2025.
+His parents and his wife's parents are gravely ill and one of his sons is also gravely ill.
+It is a stressful time for him.
+He assumed emeritus status on September 1, 2025.
 He will be greatly missed and is welcome to return anytime to Clergy Care Collective's board.

 David Lembeck - Creative Director